FoxyOfJungle/RenderStack/README.md

 	})
 ]);
 ```
-Each function receives an input and must deliver an output as return.

-When the object does not exist in the room and the function is finished, the input from the previous one will be used naturally.
+Each function receives an input and should deliver an output as return.
+When the object does not exist in the room and the function returns undefined, the input from the previous one will be used naturally.

-Then you can get the output surface to do whatever you want, like drawing:
+Then you can get the final output surface to do whatever you want, like drawing:
 ```gml
 // Get input surface (the initial surface in the stack) var _view0Surf = application_surface; // or view_get_surface_id(0);